Baldwin Richardson Foods Announces Cara J. Hughes Promoted to Vice President, Customer and Community

 "Cara's dedication to community impact is nothing short of exemplary," said Rosalind Brewer, Board Chair of Spelman College and CEO of Walgreens Boots Alliance.
 "Her commitment to education and youth development is creating measurable impact for young people in the U.S. and abroad, and her promotion to this new role shows the company's commitment to customer success and community impact at the same time."

 Hughes is a Spelman graduate and serves as a Board Trustee.
-She also serves on the Board of After School Matters and previously was a board member for Perspective Charter School.
+She also serves on the Board of After School Matters and previously was a board member for Perspectives Charter Schools.

+"Spelman College is so proud of Spelman alumna Cara J. Hughes on her recent promotion to the position of Vice President, Customer and Community, at Baldwin Richardson Foods, one of the nation's most successful African American family businesses," said Mary Schmidt Campbell, Ph.D., President of Spelman College.
+"Cara's leadership is sure to keep the company at the forefront of continued growth, innovation and community collaboration."

-"Cara has long been committed to community, and her leadership in this area serves as an example of how not only individuals but also companies can partner with organizations to create long-lasting, meaningful impact," said Mary Ellen Caron, CEO of After School Matters.
+"Cara has long been committed to community and especially to youth in Chicago, and her leadership is an example of how individuals and companies can partner with organizations to create long-lasting, meaningful impact," said Mary Ellen Caron, CEO of After School Matters.

 About Baldwin Richardson Foods